analystcmyk/miniloramap/README.md

 - This code has not been reviewed for security issues.
 - This code is PoC level, not for production
-- There is no authentication mechanism, this assumes
+- There is no authentication mechanism

 ## Prerequisites: